- Parents Home

 Finding services early is important and can greatly increase their ability to help boys live a healthier, more productive life.
 Options vary greatly depending on how old a boy is at the time of his diagnosis, whether he has noticeable symptoms, and the severity of those symptoms.

 Regular doctor visits.
 At periodic visits, a doctor can monitor a boy's development for delays, social and language disabilities, or health problems and treat these promptly.

-Speech therapy and physical therapy can improve your son's speaking, reading, and writing skills and help increase strength and coordination.
-Occupational therapy and behavioral therapy can help your son develop more confidence and interact better with other children.
+Speech therapy and physical therapy can improve a boy's speaking, reading, and writing skills and help increase strength and coordination.
+Occupational therapy and behavioral therapy can help them develop more confidence and interact better with other children.